 |Link application||The link is applied to the annual turnover of the non-responding business.||The link is applied to the value held for the non-responding business, for the previous period.
 This value could be a return, construction or imputation.||The link is applied to the value held for the non-responding business, for the subsequent period.
 This value could be a return, or imputation.|

-Once validated and approved, outliers can be removed from the processing so they do not impact on the imputation link highlighted previously.
-Judgement-based decisions are based on expert knowledge of the industry, where these atypical responses would otherwise be impacting on the values of other businesses who are yet to respond to the survey.
+Once validated and approved, outliers can be removed from the processing, so they do not impact on the imputation link highlighted previously.
+These judgement-based decisions are based on expert knowledge of the industry, where these atypical responses would otherwise be impacting on the values of other businesses who are yet to respond to the survey.

 Weighting and estimation

-This is the inverse of the inclusion probability of businesses in the sample, essentially the ratio of the size of the population from which the sample is selected to the size of the sample.
+Design (“a”) weight This is the inverse of the inclusion probability of businesses in the sample; essentially, the ratio of the size of the population from which the sample is selected to the size of the sample.
 The “a” weight calculation is adjusted for closedowns, based on assumptions about the births to deaths ratio: this ratio is assumed to be 1 except in large businesses where it is assumed to be 0.